A Thai cave, an extraordinary tale and a captivated world

 In the case of the cave saga, a series of inflection points kept turning attention back to northern Thailand.
 The effect, said one observer, felt like the tiny rush you get when people, one after another, like your Facebook post or Instagram photo.

 And over it all hung a ticking clock.
 Would the waters rise again?
 Would oxygen run out?
-Would rescuers beat the ticking clock?
+Would rescuers beat the countdown?

 In the end, this strange summer saga in Thailand was the kind of story that a modern, media-consuming human is literally conditioned through life to consume.